 - No one should hand out materials after Mass, including bulletins.
 No one should accept materials from parishioners.
-As mentioned, a depository basket/collector can be used for parishioners to drop envelopes/contributions as they leave. - Clergy should only greet parishioners from a six-foot distance after Mass. - No one should shake hands, exchange hugs, or in any way make physical contact with each other. - Receptions, socials, or 'coffee/doughnuts' after Mass should be limited. - Worship space and bathrooms should be cleaned and disinfected prior to the next Mass, using the directives provided by the diocese.
+As mentioned, a depository basket/collector can be used for parishioners to drop envelopes/contributions as they leave. - Clergy should only greet parishioners from a six-foot distance after Mass. - o No one should shake hands, exchange hugs, or in any way make physical contact with each other. - Receptions, socials, or 'coffee/doughnuts' after Mass should be limited. - Worship space and bathrooms should be cleaned and disinfected at least once a week, and after any positive COVID test.